soxhub/telemetry-bot/README.md

 # Telemetry Bot
-A telemetry exporter that scrapes Prometheus `/metrics` endpoints and Jaeger api and exports timeseries to TimescaleDB.
+A telemetry exporter that scrapes Prometheus `/metrics` endpoints and exports timeseries to TimescaleDB.

 ![Fact Core](doc/bot.png)